Discrete Math for Computer Science

 - A typical week

 - We'll meet in class on Mondays, Wednesdays, and Friday.
 Each week, we'll release a packet of notes that we'll work through together during class.
 You can download a PDF of these notes to annotate, or you can pick up a printed version in class.
 Monday afternoons are discussion sections, where you can work through additional questions and review homework.
-Weekly review quizzes will test your understanding and prepare you to complete the weekly open-ended homework assignments.
+Weekly review quizzes will build your skills, test your understanding, and prepare you to complete the open-ended homework assignments.
 In addition to these quizzes and homework assignments, you'll demonstrate what you learned in two tests during the quarter as well as the final exam.
 We recommend talking about CSE 20 concepts with other students, and with the instructional team in class, discussion, and drop-in office hours.

 - Pre-class survey